drwaterx/til/content/posts/practical_ts01.md

 As with its `OLS` class, you can apply statsmodels' `.summary()` method to the fitted `tsa` model object, as well as `.plot_predict(start=t0, end=t1)`.

-The 'errors' should
+The errors should

-- Be normally distributed with mean zero and a constant variance
+- Be normally distributed with mean zero and constant variance
-- Not be auto-, or serially, correlated; checks include the Breusch-Godfrey or Lagrange Multiplier test, in which a small `p-value` indicates significant autocorrelation remains.
+- Not be auto-(serially) correlated; checks include the Breusch-Godfrey or Lagrange Multiplier test, in which a small `p-value` indicates significant autocorrelation remains.
-- Unrelated to the predictors
+- Be unrelated to the predictors

 Apply `.plot_diagnostics()` to the fitted model object to obtain
 some of these diagnostics.